MaheshNaikM/Vatti-clipper-for-odd-even-parity/gpcreadme.txt

    IPR  claimants of gpc.Get the full documentations on the algorithms from them.
-     Lot of algorithsm within the clipper have been changed.The main change being to use only adjacent intersecting edges within a beam while rendering.To spped up the code on large input the now classing bound generation and scan line generation steps are used instead of the %&& Manchester code.
+     Lot of algorithsm within the clipper have been changed.The main change being to use only adjacent intersecting edges within a beam while rendering.To spped up the code on large input the now classical bound generation and scan line generation steps are used instead of the %&& Manchester code.

-      As it it now it is for odd/even winding as fast as any other vatti clipper on the net.
+      As of now it is only for odd/even winding.It is  as fast as any other vatti clipper on the net.

-       For Murtas algorithm and notations contact ofo Dr. Alan murta is necesarry as the license manager does Not have any worthwile help material.
+       For Murtas algorithm and notations contact of Dr. Alan murta is necesarry as the license manager does Not have any worthwile help material.Search the net for him.